tripzilch/tripzilch.github.io/articles/depth-cues.md

 This article lists the various visual depth cues that I could find.
 If you're making almost any kind of visual art, I believe you'll benefit from knowing these cues, being able to recognize and practice to use them in various contexts.

 ![Hyperburger, extra cheese (2020).
-Notice the mist effect and the perception of depth it provides.](depth-cues1.jpg)
+Notice the mist effect and the perception of depth it provides.](depth-cues1.jpg) *Hyperburger, extra cheese (2020).
+Notice the mist effect and the perception of depth it provides.*

 In a recent discussion the subject of "atmospheric perspective" came up.
 After trying out various rendering techniques, I was surprised with the effectiveness of this depth cue.